0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/flutter-sdk/install-flutter-sdk.md

 Flutter SDK installation is available for different operating systems including Windows, macOS, Linux, and ChromeOS.

 1. Click [here](https://docs.flutter.dev/get-started/install) to select your operating system.
-2. Check for the system requirements specific for each operating system and make sure that you have all the necessary tools already installed on your system.
+2. Check for the system requirements specific to each operating system and make sure that you have all the necessary tools already installed on your system.
 For instance, for macOS, `git` must be pre-installed while for Windows, you need to have `git for Windows` and `Windows Powershell 5.0 or above` installed.
 3. Download the installation bundle (install the latest version for stable release ) relevant to your Operating System.
 In the case of macOS, different bundles are available for Intel and Apple Silicon processors.
 **Note** The latest Flutter SDK version is 3.0.5.
 4. After extracting the file to your directory, add Flutter to your path using the path variable: